 When delivering Open Awards regulated qualifications, Providers should ensure that the rules of combination are fully adhered to, including the use of mandatory and optional units.
 The rules of combination provide flexibility whilst ensuring full qualification achievement.
 The rules of combination specific to the qualifications are outlined in the individual Qualification Guides.

-To check whether a qualification is eligible for ESFA funding, you will need to check The Hub.
+To check whether a qualification is eligible for ESFA funding, you can use the Education and Skills Funding Agency's 'Find a Learning Aim' tool.

 Designing a Course Using Individual Units

 Open Awards offers different types of units: